 Access Control Device

-The access control device and magnetic lock are the main components required for the installation.
+The access control reader and fail-safe magnetic lock are key components for this RFID-based installation.
 The standalone access control device (model number SA32-E) used in this project is shown in Fig. 4.

 It is a contactless RFID smart card reader and password verification device.
 It enables three verification modes (RFID card only, PIN only, and card & PIN) to ensure maximum safety and flexibility.